Making the Most of Your Research – A Toolkit

 Evaluation is a “process of collecting evidence and reflection that will help you understand the dynamics and effect of your work, and help inform future projects or approaches.”
 (National Co-ordinating Centre for Public Engagement, NCCPE)

 It is best to develop your evaluation plan at the beginning of a project, even if you modify it later.
-This will help you think through what you are trying to achieve and ensure you collect relevant data from your project as you go.
+This will help you think through what you are trying to achieve (your impact) and ensure you collect relevant data from your project as you go.
 These tools will help:

 Additional tools for specific research areas: